Braddell MRT station

 Braddell MRT station is an underground Mass Rapid Transit (MRT) station located on the North–South Line (NSL) in Toa Payoh, Singapore.
-Unlike the other stations on the NSL (apart from Canberra station), the station has side platforms due to engineering constraints.
+Due to engineering constraints, it and Canberra station are the only stations on the NSL to have side platforms.
 Located underneath the traffic junction of Lorong 1 Toa Payoh and Lorong 2 Toa Payoh, Braddell station primarily serves the estates in the northern part of Toa Payoh New Town.

 Opened on 7 November 1987, Braddell station is one of the first five MRT stations on the network.
 The station is within walking distance to 3 condominiums, Trevista, Gem Residences and Orie.

 History

 Exit B of Braddell MRT station at night.